Rarua Dikana: Career

 Dikana's first taste of international cricket came in the 1998 Under-19 World Cup when he represented Papua New Guinea Under-19s in six tournament matches.
 He made his debut for the senior side later that year, playing against Malaysia and Singapore in the ACC Trophy.

 He next played for Papua New Guinea in the 2001 Pacifica Cup in Auckland, New Zealand before playing for them in the 2001 ICC Trophy in Canada.
 He played in the 2002 Pacifica Cup in Apia, Samoa, including the final in which Papua New Guinea beat Tonga.
 In 2004, he first represented a combined East Asia Pacific team in the Australian National Country Cricket Championships, and has represented the side every year since.

 In 2005, he played in the repêchage tournament for the 2005 ICC Trophy.
 Papua New Guinea beat Fiji in the final, to qualify for the 2005 ICC Trophy in Ireland, where Dikana made his List A debut against the Netherlands.

 He represented Papua New Guinea at Division Three of the World Cricket League in Darwin, Australia, where he captained the side, and in the cricket tournament at the 2007 South Pacific Games.

 Dikana played for Papua New Guinea in the 2009 World Cricket League Division Three, where he played 6 matches.
 He appeared for Papua New Guinea in the 2011 World Cricket League Division Two.
 He played a further 6 List A matches in the competition, the last coming against Hong Kong.
-In his 6 matches in the competition, he too 10 wickets at a bowling average of 17.40, with best figures of 3/31.
+In his 6 matches in the competition, he took 10 wickets at a bowling average of 17.40, with best figures of 3/31.